-A Reading Garden behind the library was completed in 2016.
+A reading garden behind the library was completed in 2016.
 This area is available for outdoor library programming as well as general patron use.
 That same year, an interior book drop was installed.
+In 2022, outdoor family games were added to the garden area.

-More open hours are needed, but the current facility would not support increased activity.
+More open hours are needed, but the current facility would not support increased activity, and additional staffing hours would be needed to accomplish that goal.